disruptiveplanets/AIME/data/cad-speed-contour/readme.md

 ## April 26

 I realized that this would suffer from the same problems as period so I redid the scatter so that all encounters have the same gamma at perigee.

+## April 28

+Pulled the samples today, except for 06-00.
+But it doesn't seem to matter.
+High tspin/torbit corresponds to high uncertainty in cadence.